cloud-66-internal/help.cloud66.com/_rails/how-to-guides/deployment/sinatra-stacks.md

 Cloud 66 supports applications based on the [Sinatra framework](http://www.sinatrarb.com/), a light-weight web framework written in Ruby.

 ## Custom commands
-Given that Sinatra applications can have different database frameworks, we allow you to specify custom commands which are run at specific points during deployment:
+Given that Sinatran applications can have different database frameworks, we allow you to specify custom commands which are run at specific points during deployment:

 <ul class="list">
   <li>